SwarnikaBhardwaj/Assignment_Project_Swarnika_sb113/README.md

 Assignment 4 update - I wired two function based views for the Transactions list.
 One view returns an HttpResponse using loader.get_template() and the other uses the render() shortcut.
 Both share the same template (transaction_list.html) that extends base.html and implements a {% for %} … {% empty %} state.

 A5 Update - I added two class based views for transactions.
 One uses a base CBV with manual get() and the other uses a generic ListView.
 Templates extend base.html and include {% for %} loops with {% empty %}.
 I hve also refactored URL structure to include app urls separately.

+A3 update - tightened data constraints.
+Category uniqueness split into scoped and global constraints so transactions now validate that their kind matches the linked category and require positive amounts.